JerryGreenough/Elliptical-Integrals/README.md

 # Elliptic Integrals

+## Introduction

+Elliptic integrals and functions arise in many areas of mathematics.
+For instance, the pendulum equation for large osciallation angles

+\ddot{\theta} + {{g}\over{L}}  \text{sin} (\theta) = 0

+can be written in terms of one of Jacobi's elliptic functions (for details of the mathematics see [Mathematics of the Pendulum](http://jgxsoft.com/examples/pendulum.html)).

+This article is intended as a quick reference to those who wish to incorporate elliptic integrals and functions into a Python script.

 ## Elliptic Integral of the First Kind

 The incomplete elliptic integral of the first kind is defined: